WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 A Tangerine Tax-Free Savings Account works like any other Tax-Free Savings Account (TFSA) in Canada.
 It allows customers to make the contributions and withdrawals that a Canadian citizen can make with their TFSA.

-Tangerine Registered Retirement Savings Accounts (RRSP)
+Retirement Savings Accounts (RSP)

 • Interest rate: 1.00%*